 Configure GCP Cloud Run Service IAM Bindings

-The gcp:cloudrunv2/serviceIamBinding:ServiceIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Run v2 services by granting a specific role to a list of members.
-This guide focuses on two capabilities: granting roles to multiple members and adding individual members non-authoritatively.
+The gcp:cloudrunv2/serviceIamBinding:ServiceIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Run v2 services.
+It grants a specific role to a list of members authoritatively, meaning it replaces any existing member list for that role.
+This guide focuses on two capabilities: authoritative role binding to multiple members and non-authoritative single-member grants.

 IAM bindings reference existing Cloud Run services and require project and location identifiers.
 The examples are intentionally small.
-Combine them with your own service references and identity management strategy.
+Combine them with your own service definitions and identity management strategy.

 import * as pulumi from "@pulumi/pulumi";